awslabs/aws-emr-launch/README.md

 # EMR Launch

 ## Usage
-This library is acts as a plugin to the [AWS CDK](https://aws.amazon.com/cdk/) providing additional L2 Constructs.
+This library acts as a plugin to the [AWS CDK](https://aws.amazon.com/cdk/) providing additional L2 Constructs.
 To avoid circular references with CDK dependencies, this package will not install CDK and Boto3.
-Instead it expects these packages to already be installed.
+These should be installed manually from `requirements.txt`.

 It is recommended that a Python3 `venv` be used for all CDK builds and deployments.